 On a daily basis the sampled Spring Chinook smolts were tallied as to source (hatchery-spawned or wild).
 On those days when the facility was shut down, linear interpolation was used to impute values to the missing information as mentioned above.
 The daily actual and imputed tallies were divided by the sample rates in use on those days (SR).
-The sample-rate-adjusted tallies for each source were added over days within each of five time periods and were then divided by the respective period's detection efficiencies.
+The sample-rate-adjusted tallies for each source were added over days within each of five time periods and were then divided by the respective period's detection rate.
 The wild and hatchery smolts were tallied separately.
-The wild smolts were identified by the lack of a coded-wire tag.
-The hatchery smolts were identified by the presence of an elastomer tag and adipose fin clipped and absence of coded-wire tag.
+Wild smolts were identified by the lack of a coded-wire tag or external mark.
+Hatchery smolts could be identified by the presence of an elastomer tag, a coded wire tag, an adipose fin clip and a PIT tag if there was no elastomer tag.
 Expanded elastomer-tagged tallies were then divided by the proportion of hatchery smolts to obtain estimates of the passage of all hatchery smolts.

-Within five time periods (pre-March, March, April, May, post-May), the tallied sample wild smolts were subsampled and genetically classified as to brood origin (stock from the American, Naches, or Upper Yakima Rivers).
-Within each period, the brood-origin proportions of those sampled smolts were computed by WDFW.
+Within each of the five time periods (pre-March, March, April, May, post-May), the tallied sample of wild smolts was subsampled and genetically classified as to brood origin (American, Naches, or Upper Yakima rivers) by the Washington Department of Fish and Wildlife Molecular Genetics Laboratory so that brood-origin proportions could be estimated for each stratum.
 The wild passage estimates within each period were multiplied by each of the period's brood-source proportions.
-Each brood's time-period wild passage estimates were then added over the time periods to estimate the brood's total passages as were the hatchery passage estimates.
-The detailed methodology can be found in Neeley, (2019).
+Each wild brood's time-period passage estimates were then added over the time periods to estimate the brood's total passage, as were the hatchery passage estimates.
+The detailed methodology can be found in Neeley (2019).